Altisource Asset Management (NYSEAMERICAN:AAMC) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Saturday.
-The firm set a “hold” rating on the asset manager’s stock.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Tuesday morning.
+The brokerage issued a hold rating on the asset manager’s stock.

 Altisource Asset Management Price Performance